noirello/bonsai/docs/install.rst

 - The libsasl header files.
 They are usually installed in a package such as **libsasl-dev**.

-- The pyLDAP source files.
+- The PyLDAP source files.
 You can download it form the project's `github site`_.

 .. _github site: https://github.com/Noirello/PyLDAP

-Once you downloaded and unpackaged the pyLDAP source files, you can run the following command to compile and install the package::
+Once you downloaded and unpackaged the PyLDAP source files, you can run the following command to compile and install the package::

     $ python3 setup.py build